emqx/emqx-docs/en_US/file-transfer/broker.md

 ### Local Exporter Settings

 The local exporter allows exporting files to a local file system.
-It only has the setting of the root folder for the exported files.
+It only has the setting of the root directory for the exported files.

 ```
 {